Circe: Scientific interpretations

 In later Christian opinion, Circe was an abominable witch using miraculous powers to evil ends.
 When the existence of witches came to be questioned, she was reinterpreted as a depressive suffering from delusions.

 In botany, the Circaea are plants belonging to the enchanter's nightshade genus.
 The name was given by botanists in the late 16th century in the belief that this was the herb used by Circe to charm Odysseus' companions.
 Medical historians have speculated that the transformation to pigs was not intended literally but refers to anticholinergic intoxication with the plant Datura stramonium.
 Symptoms include amnesia, hallucinations, and delusions.
 The description of "moly" fits the snowdrop, a flower that contains galantamine, which is a long lasting anticholinesterase and can therefore counteract anticholinergics that are introduced to the body after it has been consumed.

 Other influence

-The gens Mamilia – described by Livy as one of the most distinguished families of Latium – claimed descent from Mamilia, a granddaughter of Odysseus and Circe through Telegonus.
+The gens Mamiliadescribed by Livy as one of the most distinguished families of Latiumclaimed descent from Mamilia, a granddaughter of Odysseus and Circe through Telegonus.
 One of the most well known of them was Octavius Mamilius (died 498 BC), princeps of Tusculum and son-in-law of Lucius Tarquinius Superbus the seventh and last king of Rome.